 CDN-powered live streaming services allow you to stream content globally without reaching a viewer limit.

-In addition to the reliable solution, you should make sure the streaming service comes with 24/7 customer support.
+In addition to the reliable solution, you should ensure the streaming service comes with 24/7 customer support.

 Price is an equally important factor for many broadcasters.
 With close competition between live streaming platforms, broadcasters generally want the best quality and features for the lowest price.

-When users find high-quality video streaming platforms at a great price, they tend to commit right away.
+Users who find high-quality online streaming platforms at a great price tend to commit immediately.
 However, we recommend comparing pricing plans to narrow down your options.

 Despite the relatively competitive prices, these investments are still hefty.
 We recommend shopping around or taking advantage of free trials.

-With those key features in mind, we’re ready to review the five top enterprise-grade video streaming platforms.
+With those key features in mind, we’re ready to review the 14 top enterprise-grade video streaming platforms.

 Which are the non-negotiables?
 Are there features you could afford to do without?